pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 In some cases you may see commands without the quotes in guidebooks or contributing guides like the example below:

-`python -m pip install yourPackage[tests]`
+`python -m pip install your-package[tests]`

-Calling yourPackage[tests] without the double quotes will work on some shells *but not all*.
+Calling your-package[tests] without the double quotes will work on some shells *but not all*.

 ```